 2. There seems to be a perception that phonics and morphology are mutually exclusive but this is simply not true.
 Start with speech and the symbols that represent the sounds we say but support memory and expand vocabulary by exploring everyday roots and suffixes.
 It is impossible to spell well using only sight or only sound.
 It is a beautiful mixture of the two so be prepared to be flexible.

-Spelling photosynthesis without code knowledge is asking students to recall and draw a visually complicated string of letters.
+Spelling photosynthesis without using syllables, sounds and graphemes is asking students to recall and draw a visually complex string of letters.
 According to (a spelling site that no longer exists), the following is an analysis of misspellings of photosynthesis “collected from over 14,913,252 spell check sessions”:

 How many syllables in photosynthesis?

-“5” (having tapped them out on the table)
+‘5’ (having tapped them out on the table)